Last updated on July 18, 2023

 Walk on a Glacier (Columbia Icefield)

 The Columbia Icefield is rich in stories and standing on the ancient sheets of ice of the Athabasca Glacier, history comes alive.
 Discover glaciology and learn about the past and how the glaciers may look serene but continue to form and shape the regional landscape as you trek on a giant Ice Explorer.
 This is a place where time is measured in millennia and yet the present moment is incredibly powerful.
+Go explore hidden spots in the Athabasca Glacier with a half-day tour.

 Walk on the Edge (Columbia Icefield)